 Within the institutions there are competitive pressures among specialties that may or may not accrue to the benefit of students' education.
-Some examples of these are:

-- a.
-Departments and divisions competing for an increased share of time in medical students' curricula in order to expose students to a discipline or specialty in hopes of recruiting them, or to enhance their f.t.e. faculty involvement with medical student education. - b.
-Clinical departments and divisions competing for bed space or for preferential control of procedures and facilities to enhance their service and/or research capabilities or to enlarge their educational programs for residents and fellows. - c.
-Basic science departments competing for research space to augment their research and graduate student education programs. - o Do these competitive pressures significantly detract from an institution's ability to meet its educational obligations to all of its students? - Are there activities that the member societies of CAS could carry out in concert to reduce any negative effects on education of intrainstitutional competition among administrative units?
+Some examples of these are: a) Departments and divisions competing for an increased share of time in medical students' curricula in order to expose students to a discipline or specialty in hopes of recruiting them, or to enhance their f.t.e. faculty involvement with medical student education; b) Clinical departments and divisions competing for bed space or for preferential control of procedures and facilities to enhance their service and/or research capabilities or to enlarge their educational programs for residents and fellows; c) Basic science departments competing for research space to augment their research and graduate student education programs.

-V. National Competition Among Disciplines and Specialties
+- o Do these competitive pressures significantly detract from an institution's ability to meet its educational obligations to all of its students? - o Should CAS examine the effects of intrainstitutional competition on biomedical education? - IV.
+National Competition Among Disciplines and Specialties

 At the national level, especially among clinical disciplines and specialties, there is competition for recognition and for students.
 This is evidenced by the proliferation of specialty certifying boards and subcertification of special competence by established boards.
-Competition for students has caused ophthalmology, neurosurgery, otolaryngology and neurology to develop a separate matching program that selects medical students early in their senior year for entry into their residency programs in their second postgraduate year.
+Competition for students contributed to the move by ophthalmology, neurosurgery, otolaryngology, and neurology to develop a separate matching program that selects medical students early in their senior year for entry into residency programs in their second postgraduate year.

-- o Should AAMC/CAS play a more vigorous role in debates about the creation and recognition of new specialties and subspecialties? - o Should the AAMC/CAS take steps to minimize the effect on students' education of the competition by various disciplines and specialties to recruit them?
+o Should CAS play a more vigorous role in debates about the creation and recognition of new specialties and subspecialties?

+o Should CAS examine the effects on students' education of the competition by various disciplines and specialties to recruit them?